jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzeditorjava/index.md

 ![Auto-deploy in action][24]

-Notice that a new build has been queued; it was automatically triggered by the changes you delivered to the project repository. ****When it's finished, it will be deployed to BlueMix.
+Notice that a new build has been queued; it was automatically triggered by the changes you delivered to the project repository. ****When it's finished, it will be deployed to Bluemix.
 Once it's there, you can view your updated app on the web.
 Refresh your browser to ensure the updated page is displayed.

 ![Application page showing new title][25]